Maryland Reckless Driving Lawyer

 Penalties for Reckless Driving

-In general, state transportation code ß 27-101(a) states that violating any vehicle law results in a misdemeanor, resulting in a fine of up to $500.
+State Transportation Code § 27-101(a) states that, in general, violating any vehicle law results in a misdemeanor, and a fine of up to $500.00.
 However, certain circumstances can result in a misdemeanor with fines and a jail sentence, or even a felony with fines and a jail sentence.
-Driving under the influence convictions work in a similar way, with increasing fines and jail sentences for individuals convicted of repeat offenses.
+Driving under the influence convictions work in a similar way, with increasing fines and jail sentences for recidivists.

 How Our Lawyers Can Help